VedantPhatangare/Doc2Pdf/README.md

-## Doc2PDf
+# Doc2PDF- Converts docs to pdfs

-## simple website which uses React for frontend and Express for Backend.
+A simple website which  uses React for the frontend and Express for the backend.

+## Features
-## Multer as a middleware for file Upload
+- **File Upload Middleware**: Uses Multer for handling file uploads.
-## css pre: Tailwind
+- **CSS Framework**: Tailwind CSS for styling.